Pentatonalities and tetratonality

 Common characteristics of pentatonalities

 Pentatonality matrix: The octave of a regular pentatonality includes two Reach steps, three whole steps, and no half step (or semitone).
 One or two consecutive whole steps frame and separate the two Reach steps.
-An extra pentatonality can be with two consecutive Reach steps and three consecutive whole steps.
-Or it can be with three Reach steps, at least two of them consecutive, plus one whole and one half step.
-Or further, it can be with a double whole step, one or two Reach steps, one or two whole steps, plus one or no half step.
+A clustered pentatonality has two consecutive Reach steps and three consecutive whole steps.
+Some further basic pentatonalities contain three Reach steps, at least two of them consecutive.
+And extended pentatonalities include a double whole step plus one or two Reach steps.